lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 ### "Don't abstract"

 This one is totally meaningless.
-So I'll leave it as a fun exercise for you.
-That is, apply the same things I did for the previous ones: Rephrase it in terms of "essential vs. non-essential"; If it makes no sense, then find out, or ponder, what the person *really* meant when they said this.
+So I'll leave it to you as an exercise.
+That is, apply the same "technique" I did for the previous ones: Rephrase it in terms of "essential vs. non-essential"; If it makes no sense, or sounds massively harmful, then find out, or just ponder, what the person *really* meant when they said this.